Diagnosing Human-object Interaction Detectors: Preliminaries

 \subsection{Two-stage \textit{vs.} One-stage HOI Detectors}

 Existing HOI detectors can be roughly grouped into two categories: two-stage and one-stage, as illustrated in Fig.~\ref{fig:one-two-stage-HOI}.
 Two-stage HOI detectors first detect individual object instances, yielding a set of human and object bounding boxes, whose confidence scores must be greater than a \emph{fixed} threshold $\tau_d$.
-Every single pair of human and object bounding boxes will then be \emph{exhaustively} paired for action classification in the second stage, where the feature representations for the classification are from the object detector.
+Every single pair of human and object bounding boxes will then be \emph{exhaustively} paired for action classification in the second stage, where the the object detector's feature representations are used for the interaction classification.
 Depending on the choice of the object detector, NMS (non-maximum suppression) may be adopted to remove duplicate object detections so there are no more duplicates in the human-object pairs and the final triplet outputs.

-As for one-stage methods, the human-object pair detection (localization) and action classification are performed together without clear separation, where the feature representations are shared for both tasks.
-A one-stage detector directly localizes the human-object pairs that may have interactions and classifies the actions between humans and objects.
+As for one-stage methods, the human-object pair detection and interaction classification are performed together without clear separation.
+A one-stage detector directly localizes the human-object pairs that may have interactions and classifies the interactions between humans and objects, where the feature representations are shared for both tasks.
 NMS is usually adopted to remove duplicates in the final output of detected triplets.

 Both two paradigms are being actively investigated.
-One-stage detectors usually run faster than their two-stage counterparts since skip the individual object detection and couple the human-object pair detection and action classification together to train a model.
-But in terms of accuracy ($mAP$), there is no clear advantage for one over the other.
+One-stage detectors usually run faster than their two-stage counterparts since they skip the individual object detection and couple the human-object pair detection and interaction classification together.
+But in terms of accuracy (\ie, $mAP$), there is no clear advantage for one over the other.